nehayadav7295/Portland-smell-problem-analysis/README.md

   * This site has DEP weather reports.
   * The top drop-down menu has reports of interest to the project.
   * There are many stations, only a portion of them are online
-  * SMRO 3-7 (those are the units that are online).
-Also note the location at the bottom of the page.
+  * SMRO 3-7 (the units that are online) -- note the location at the bottom of the page.
   * These were installed sometime in 2020 (that's when ME DEP started monitoring South Portland in particular)
   * To download spreadsheets, hit the button at the top of the bar that is a downward arrow.
 * Oil terminals -- all of this data is in paper form